-Screening recommendations for patients with BWS are aimed primarily at detecting hepatoblastoma and Wilms tumor.
+Screening recommendations for people with BWS are aimed primarily at detecting hepatoblastoma and Wilms tumor.
 Current suggested screenings for people who are known or suspected to have BWS include:

 - Baseline magnetic resonance imaging (MRI) or computed tomography (CT or CAT) scan of the abdomen at the time of diagnosis

-- Abdominal ultrasound to screen for hepatoblastoma and Wilms tumor every three months, until age 8.
-After age 8, imaging may be limited to just a renal ultrasound
+- Abdominal ultrasound to screen for hepatoblastoma and Wilms tumor every three months, until age 4.
+After age 4, imaging may be limited to just a kidney ultrasound until age 8

-- Serum alpha-fetoprotein blood test every six weeks (every three months at the minimum), until age 4
+- Serum alpha-fetoprotein blood test every six weeks, or every three months at the minimum, until age 4

 - Regular physical examination, including abdominal exam; schedule determined by your doctor

-If a child has an identical twin who doesn’t have signs of BWS, the twin should still be screened with ultrasounds and serum alpha-fetoprotein blood tests, as noted above.
+If a child has an identical twin that doesn’t have signs of BWS, the twin should still be screened with ultrasounds and serum alpha-fetoprotein blood tests, as noted above.

 Screening recommendations may change over time as new technologies are developed and more is learned about BWS.
 It is important to talk with your doctor about appropriate screening tests.